 As I come upon the start of the fourth year of this “side hustle,” I am closer to my goal of non-profit status with a board of directors in place, a proper logo and motto, social media channels and a host of programs and events that are quickly growing in popularity.
 Admittedly, I haven’t made any money yet.
 But I am happy to say that the programs and events are now paying for themselves.
 And even more importantly, the programs that come out of LHE have impacted the lives of the women who attend.
 That is payment enough for me.
 And by the way, a non-profit is a viable money making business.

 Latinas in Higher Education provides low-cost, professional opportunities for women who want to be recognized and promoted.
 In January, we hosted the Breakfast of Champions: Issues Facing Latinas in the Academy.
-It was a free program where women were enlightened about some of the barriers to women’s professional development.
+It was a free program where women (some of whom are already very investment saavy, know how to buy dogecoin and other cryptos, and are seeing success with their investments) were enlightened about some of the barriers to women’s professional development.
 In June, the organization hosted Command the Room: Executive Presence for Women.
 Attendees were treated to a one-day conference that allowed them to boost their confidence, increase their career mobility, harness their leadership potential and strengthen their network.

 So where do you find the time?
 It’s the question I most commonly get.
 And what I have learned is that we find time for the things we are passionate about.
 Helping Latinas achieve their goals, no matter what chapter of their lives they are in, is my calling.
 It’s my passion.
 And there is always enough time to do it as far as I am concerned.